mikaelbr/awesome-es2015-proxy/README.md

 Know of any brilliant resources?
 [Let us know](https://github.com/mikaelbr/proxy-fun/issues/new) and we'll create a vast collection of awesomeness.

+TL;DR?
+See an overview of examples using JavaScript Proxy in [the summary](./examples-summary.md).

 ## Resources

 ### Presentations